runtimeverification/iele-semantics/iele-gas.md

 #### Modular arithmetic

 -   `addmod` is the cost of an addition plus the cost of the modulus.
+-   `mulmod` is the cost of two moduli, plus a multiplication, plus another modulus.
+-   `expmod` has a more complicated cost and is defined elswhere.

 ```{.k .uiuck .rvk}
     rule #compute [ _ = addmod W0 , W1 , W2, SCHED ] => Gadd < SCHED > +Int maxInt(intSize(W0), intSize(W1)) *Int Gaddword < SCHED > +Int Cdiv(SCHED, maxInt(intSize(W0), intSize(W1)) +Int 1, intSize(W2))